Articles

 3. Check the scannability of the page or screen

-4. Minimize user’s efforts whenever it’s possible
+4. Minimize users’ efforts whenever it’s possible

 Show related products.
 Seen on the item page as recommendations close to the features of this particular product can make the process of search and browsing much faster for users.
 However, it’s vital to check together with developers that this section really works according to the algorithm which shows suitable items, not random ones.

 User shape and color marking to group the items or types of content.
 Color and shape codes enable designers to apply Gestalt principle of similarity not only on one screen or page but on the whole app or website.
-Color or shape markers simplify navigation and keep the consistency of design enabling users to remember the prompts and find the content they want easily.
-For e-commerce platforms which are usually full of numerous items, it can make the interface much more user-friendly.
+Color or shape markers simplify navigation and keep the consistency of design, enabling users to remember the prompts and find the content they want easily.
+For e-commerce platforms that are usually full of numerous items, it can make the interface much more user-friendly.

-Check that perception of the layout is natural and harmonic for the human eye.
+Check that the perception of the layout is natural and harmonic for the human eye.
 There are numerous things that have an impact on decision-making, and harmony is one of them.
 Eye-tensing color combinations, unreadable or not combining fonts, aggressive background, intrusive pop-ups or animations, annoying sounds or pages loading for ages – any point of that stuff can spoil the experience quickly and move users away.

 tubik_studio_website_ui_bakery